 Mediation Rule 4.
 The Mediator will only serve in cases in which the parties are represented by attorneys.
 The Mediator shall not serve as a Mediator in any dispute in which he has any financial or personal interest in the result of the mediation.
 Prior to accepting an appointment, the Mediator shall disclose any circumstance likely to create a presumption of bias or prevent a prompt meeting with the parties.
 In the event that the parties disagree as to whether the Mediator shall serve on the basis of any of the foregoing conditions, the Mediator shall not serve.

-Mediators may or may not be certified as mediators.
-They are usually experienced attorneys or retired judges who act as “shuttle diplomats” in attempting to resolve the parties’ differences.
+Mediators may or may not be certified.
+They are usually experienced attorneys or retired judges who act as "shuttle diplomats" in attempting to resolve the parties’ differences.
 After a joint session in which both sides have the opportunity to make an uninterrupted statement, the parties retire to separate rooms, and the mediator goes back and forth in an effort to promote a settlement.
-In doing so, the mediator points out the strengths and weaknesses of each side’s position.
+In doing so, the mediator points out the strengths and weaknesses of each position, without taking sides.